preciofishbone/OmniaDocs/quality-management/end-user/process-viewer/index.rst

 Settings for the control
 *************************
-The settings are organized in four tabs, see the sections below.
+The settings are organized in five tabs, see the sections below.

 The General tab
 -------------------